GovTechSG/seed-documentation/support/troubleshooting-issues.md

 ## Connectivity issues for macOS and windows WARP users

-Cloudflare has reported connectivity problems for users with macOS and windows WARP.
+Cloudflare has reported connectivity problems for users with macOS and Windows WARP.
 Users may experience intermittent connectivity issues while trying to access websites.

 ### Solutions